-HHSA endorses minimum radio usage, however, the Race Committee is encouraged to communicate changes to the starting sequence, course changes, and other important information via VHF radio to racers, to complement the use of visual signals.
-Racers should monitor VHF Channel 68 for supplemental instructions from the Race Committee, and are advised that two-way radio communication with the Race Committee should be minimized.
+While HHSA endorses minimum radio usage, the Race Committee is encouraged to communicate changes to the starting sequence, course changes, and other important information via VHF radio to racers, to complement the use of visual signals.
+Racers should monitor VHF Channel 68 for supplemental instructions from the Race Committee.
+However, two-way radio communication between racers and the Race Committee should be minimized.